Mark5589/WifiAnalyze/README.md

 To run this program use the following command:

-`python app.py <CSV file with wifi records> `
+`python app.py <CSV file with wifi records>|<Json file i.e isrealRecords.json>`

-the 3-th argument is the CSV file with wifi records that will be processed.
+the 3-th argument is the CSV/JSON file with wifi records that will be processed.